Jomgom9/Automatic-Methods-for-University-Timetable-Creation/README.md

 Additionally, 'Tabu.py', 'Simulated_Anneling.py', and 'Programa_Voraz.py' utilize 'Algoritmo_Voraz.py', which creates the greedy solution that serves as the basis for both Simulated Annealing and Tabu Search.

+The data used by all the programs are in the file Datos EHU.csv.
+These belong to the Physics and Electronic Engineering degrees at UPV/EHU and are read using the Lecura_de_datos.py program.

 ## Libraries required